Kilmar Abrego Garcia requests asylum in the US, hoping to prevent his deportation to Uganda

 WASHINGTON (AP) — Kilmar Abrego Garcia, whose case has come to encapsulate much of President Donald Trump ’s hard-line immigration agenda, wants to seek asylum in the United States, his lawyers told a federal judge Wednesday.

+The asylum request — Abrego Garcia’s second, after a denial in 2019 — has been submitted in a Maryland immigration court, further complicating his complex immigration case that intensified in March when he was wrongfully deported to a notorious prison in his native El Salvador.

-Abrego Garcia, 30, was detained Monday by U.S. Customs and Immigration Enforcement in Baltimore after leaving a Tennessee jail on Friday.
-The Trump administration said it intends to deport him to the African country of Uganda.
+The Trump administration maintains that Abrego Garcia, 30, is part of the dangerous MS-13 gang — an allegation he denies — and has said it intends to deport him to the African country of Uganda.

-Administration officials have said he’s part of the dangerous MS-13 gang, an allegation Abrego Garcia denies.
+If Abrego Garcia's new asylum request is approved, it could provide a green card and a path to citizenship.
+But his petition must go through the U.S. immigration court system, which is not part of the judiciary but an arm of the Department of Justice and under the Trump administration's authority.

-A U.S. immigration judge denied his request for asylum in 2019 because he applied more than a year after he had fled to the U.S. He left El Salvador at the age of 16, around 2011, to join his brother, who had become a U.S. citizen and was living in Maryland.
+A U.S. immigration judge denied his request for asylum in 2019 because he applied more than a year after he entered the U.S. He left El Salvador at the age of 16, around 2011, to join his brother, who had become a U.S. citizen and was living in Maryland.

 Although he was denied asylum, the immigration judge did issue an order shielding Abrego Garcia from deportation to El Salvador because he faced credible threats of violence from a gang there that had terrorized him and his family.
-He was granted a form of protection known as “withholding of removal,” which prohibits him from being sent to El Salvador but allows his deportation to another country.
+He was granted a form of protection known as “withholding of removal,” which prohibits authorities from sending him to El Salvador but allows his deportation to another country.

 Following the 2019 ruling, Abrego Garcia was released under federal supervision and continued to live with his American wife and children in Maryland.
 He checked in with ICE each year, received a federal work permit and was working as a sheet metal apprentice earlier this year, his lawyers have said.